icecreamperson/ARTICULATED_G8_Assignment_2024/README.md

 d.
 Entertainment and education include interactive robotic exhibitions, immersive virtual reality experiences, and advanced simulator motion platforms.

+These manipulators have several advantages over traditional manipulators, including a larger and more dexterous workspace that allows for access and manipulation in confined or complex environments, high precision and control that allows for delicate tasks and accurate operations, a lightweight and adaptable design that allows for deployment in a variety of applications, and the potential for modularity and scalability that allows for customization for specific requirements.
+Modern versions overcome the constraints of older designs, making them more efficient, dependable, and cost-effective.
+This opens the door to even greater adoption and novel applications in the future.

 ![427725581_184870088053413_6755018438270918205_n](https://github.com/icecreamperson/ARTICULATED_G8_Assignment_2024/assets/157558526/c16b272e-67ce-487e-8244-95a8301615a0)
 ![428166644_1104749920710549_7720098427658942879_n](https://github.com/icecreamperson/ARTICULATED_G8_Assignment_2024/assets/157558526/7d015d49-ee87-4c05-b936-67a824e35121)
 ![428155586_725853979672492_761391401439360709_n](https://github.com/icecreamperson/ARTICULATED_G8_Assignment_2024/assets/157558526/9faf9872-5bf1-41a9-b6f0-81aea7ee939e)